 17. Appointment of authorised person

-(1) The chief executive officer of the Department or a local government —
+(1) The chief executive officer of the Department —

-(a) may appoint such persons to be authorised persons for the purposes of this Act as the chief executive officer or the local government considers necessary; and
+(a) may appoint such persons to be authorised persons for the purposes of this Act as the chief executive officer considers necessary; and

 (b) must issue each person appointed under paragraph (a) with an identity card, in the prescribed form, certifying that the person is an authorised person under this Act.

-(2) An authorised person is to produce the identity card referred to in subsection (1)(b) whenever required to do so by any person in respect of whom the authorised person has exercised, or is about to exercise, any of the powers of an authorised person under this Act.
+(2) A person appointed under subsection (1)(a) must produce the identity card referred to in subsection (1)(b) whenever required to do so by any person in respect of whom the person has exercised, or is about to exercise, any of the powers of an authorised person under this Act.

 (3) Production of an identity card referred to in subsection (1)(b) is prima facie evidence that the person to whom the identity card relates is an authorised person for the purposes of this Act.

+[(4) deleted]

+[Section 17 amended: No. 16 of 2019 s.
+85.]

+17A.
+Assistance from member of Police Force

-(4) Every member of the Police Force is, if so requested by an authorised person, to aid and assist the authorised person enforcing compliance with this Act and has, while so aiding and assisting, all the powers and authorities of an authorised person.
+A member of the Police Force must, at the request of an authorised person, assist the authorised person in enforcing compliance with this Act and has, while assisting the authorised person, all the powers of an authorised person.

+[Section 17A inserted: No. 16 of 2019 s.
+86.]

 18. Powers of entry

 (1) An authorised person may, at all reasonable times, for the purposes of this Act —